JamesSo1/Project_6_DragonBall_Character_Directory_Part_2/README.md

 ## Notes

-The main challenge with building this app was figuring out how to create a unique route for each character entry in the database.
+The main challenge with building this app was figuring out how to create a unique route for each character entry in the database using dynamic routing.
 Another challenge was learning to use ReCharts since I have never used it before.

 ## License